Call Now for a FREE Consultation Call Now (407) 712-7300

 • As soon as you suspect a work-related injury, you should seek medical attention.
 You may not realize how serious your injuries are.

-• Besides diagnosing your injury and providing proper care, a doctor’s diagnosis makes a workers’ compensation claim much stronger.
+• Besides diagnosing your injury and providing proper care, a doctor’s diagnosis strengthens a workers’ compensation claim.
 You may be required to obtain a doctor’s report in order to collect the money to which you are entitled.

 • Be sure to give the medical professional who provides your treatment a detailed account of your accident and the cause of it.
 The more thorough your report is, the fewer obstacles you will face when filing a compensation claim.